Experimental Interaction Design

 How should we view our faces through filters?

-I decided to break down this question into two components:
+I broke this question into two parts:

 01